codesbiome/react-webpack-typescript-2020/README.md

 ## 🚨 Deprecated 🚨

-This repository is outdated and will no longer be receiving any further updates.
+This repository is Deprecated and will no longer be receiving any further updates.

 If you're looking for an updated version of `React Webpack Typescript boilerplate`, there is a new maintained project available in here: https://github.com/codesbiome/react-webpack-typescript-2021